Tw1ddle/WebGL-Distance-Fields/sdf/README.md

 This library computes the Euclidean distance transform of a texture in parallel on the GPU, taking anti-aliased foreground edges into account and producing fractional distances in the distance field texture output.

-The rendering shaders use thresholding and interpolation on the distance field texture to render foreground shapes, like a regular distance field rendering.
+The rendering shaders use thresholding and interpolation on the distance field texture to render foreground shapes.

 For a full explanation see this site from the inventors of this method, [Stefan Gustavson and Robin Strand](http://contourtextures.wikidot.com/).